Sarn y Bwch

 Sarn y Bwch, (Welsh for 'buck's causeway'), is one of three parallel reefs extending beneath the sea into Cardigan Bay from the west coast of Wales.
-The causeway, probably a medial moraine is made of glacial deposits left by receding ice sheets at the end of the last ice age.
+The causeway, probably a medial moraine, is made of glacial deposits left by receding ice sheets at the end of the last ice age.
 It is sometimes called Sarn y Bwlch ('the causeway of the pass'), but this form is later and less common than Sarn y Bwch.

-Sarn y Bwch is the central of the three, extending south-westwards from near Tywyn.
+Sarn y Bwch is the central one of the three, extending south-westwards from near Tywyn.
 To the north is the causeway of Sarn Badrig, whilst to the south is Sarn Gynfelyn, which extends from near Aberystwyth.